fubark/cyber/docs/hugo/content/docs/toc/errors.md

 -- Creates an error that wraps an enum value. err = error(MyError.boom)
 ```

+You can attach an optional payload value to an error.
+> _Planned Feature_

 Since errors are primitives, they can be compared using the `==` operator.
 ```cy
 if err == error.Oops: